 How do I create a long-term care plan for my loved one who is living with a serious mental illness?

-To begin with, you may wish to consult the Life Care Planning FAQs page of the Special Needs Alliance that provides an overview of the long-term planning process for loved ones with disabilities, covering topics such as securing public benefits, guardianships/conservatorships, planning for disabilities, arranging for a Special Needs Trust and/or an ABLE Account, and special education issues.
+To begin, you may wish to consult the Life Care Planning FAQs page of the Special Needs Alliance that provides an overview of the long-term planning process for loved ones with disabilities, covering topics such as securing public benefits, guardianships/conservatorships, planning for disabilities, arranging for a Special Needs Trust and/or an ABLE Account, and special education issues.

 The National Alliance for Caregiving offers an excellent resource, Circle of Care: A Guidebook for Mental Health Caregivers (see the section on community services, beginning on page 30).